 Solution for the problem of few Gen 1 Leaf (ZE0 and AZE0) does not only lies with the effort of a few who import batteries and strive to build a new.
 Added to the woes, there is an undue panic fueled by the ones who fish in the troubled waters.
+There are two types of people, buying and selling guys who wants spread fear psychosis and the once who wants to make undue profit off illegal imports.
 The learned owners do have a solution within, this is to explore

 There are many discussions initiated on EV Club, Leaf owners groups and other forums too on battery degradation and the ailing resale values.
 Many responded logically, majority keep repeating the same.
 There are local solutions and hoax as well in troubled (rather panicked) waters.
 But we are neglecting the fact that these is a massive opportunity that we miss badly.